Coming of Age

 We will help young people meet these three objectives through five types of fun activities:

 - (A) 18 regular meetings: Participants will have 14 class meetings to get to know each other, have fun, and reflect on religion and ethics.
-Most meetings will be on Sunday morning at 11:00-12:15; see calendar below for exceptions.
-There will also be 4 sessions devoted to making life-size plywood self-portraits.
-Participants should attend an absolute minimum of 12 of the regular meetings, and 2 of the meetings for making the self-portraits.
+Most meetings will be on Sunday evenings at 7 pm, December through May.
+Participants should attend an absolute minimum of 12 of the regular meetings.

 - (C) Participants will meet with an adult mentor of their choice, responsible adults from the congregation who can help them reflect on their identities.
 (We will assist families in finding appropriate adults from whom they can choose a mentor who will be a good match.)
 Participants meet with mentors six times from January through May.